Undertake research with the Institute of Cosmology and Gravitation (ICG)

 http://ec.europa.eu/research/mariecurieactions/

 Royal Society Dorothy Hodgkin Fellowships offer a recognised first step into an independent research career for outstanding scientists and engineers at an early stage of their research career who require a flexible working pattern due to personal circumstances, such as parenting or caring responsibilities or health issues.
-The next round of Royal Society Dorothy Hodgkin Fellowships has a submission date of 31 October 2023.
-If interested in applying, please contact an ICG staff member with a connection to the proposed research.
+The next round of Royal Society Dorothy Hodgkin Fellowships will open on 03 September 2024 with a submission date of 29 October 2024.
+Please contact an ICG staff member, or our Deputy Director for Research (ian.harry@port.ac.uk), before mid-September 2024 if you are interested in applying in the 2024 round.
+There is no limit on how many applicants we can support in making an application to this scheme but it does take some time to put together an application.

 Daphne Jackson Fellowships offer STEM professionals the opportunity to return to a research career after a break of two or more years for a family, health or caring reason.
 It is the opportunity to balance a personalised retraining programme with a challenging research project, held in a supportive UK university or research establishment.
 It is possible to apply for a Daphne Jackson Fellowship at any time.
 If interested in applying, please contact an ICG staff member with a connection to the proposed research.